What Happened To The Tudor North Flag?

 Image Source: Analog:Shift

-What do you think of the North Flag?
-Would you like to see it come back?
-What would you include in a refreshed design?
-Let us know in the comments below and if you’re interested in customizing your Rolex or Tudor, check out our selection of integrated straps fit for particular references.
+What would you want to see in a new version?
+Let us know in the comments—and if you’re looking to customize your Tudor or Rolex, check out our selection of integrated straps fit for particular references.

 Leave a comment